kaloos/sha256/README.md

-A sha256 implemnetation in ruby
-This project doesn't have any outside references; sha256 is implemented from scratch For all fucntionality there are accompanying tests in rspec
+A sha256 implementation in ruby. sha256 is implemented from scratch in an autocompleted way; this project doesn't have any outside references All functionality has accompanying tests in rspec
+Usage:
+  @tb_address = TBAddress.new("This is the string you want to hash")
+  @str_hashed = @tb_address.hash()